Buy Event Ticket

 Source: X

-But, why is the EU investigates Google again, and what does this latest inquiry mean for publishers, creators, and the future of Artificial intelligence in Europe?
+But why does the EU investigates Google again, and what could this latest inquiry mean for publishers, creators, and the future of AI in Europe?

 EU Investigates Google Amid Rising Concerns Over AI Data Use